 Nearly one-third of Quebec children are either overweight or obese – 3 times more than only 30 years ago.
 Since 2013, Sun Life has donated $750,000 to the CHU Sainte-Justine Foundation’s CIRCUIT program, which promotes healthy lifestyles for young people at risk of developing diabetes or heart disease.

-This donation is expected to assist more than 200,000 families in Quebec over a number of years.
+This donation is expected to assist more than 200,000 families in Quebec over several years.

 Play for Prevention program for Indigenous youth